Lalita Tademy: Cane River (2001)

 Tademy began researching her family history after leaving her job, and joined the Natchitoches Genealogical and Historical Association.
 Her manuscript was rejected 13 times before finding an agent.
 After several rewrites, which included reducing the page count from 800 to 400, her first book, Cane River, was published in 2001 by Warner Books.
 The book is a historical account of her African-American foremothers, dating back to the 1800s.
 The characters are based on her family members, including her great-grandmother Emily, who was a slave during the Civil War, her mother Philomene, and her grandmother Suzette.
 In an interview with Oprah Winfrey, Tademy explained that she left her job to study genealogy, leading to Cane River, because she "began to uncover the story after story of her ancestors, and just couldn't keep away from them."

 Jabari Asim, an American author and poet, praised Tademy's description of the physical environment in the Washington Post.
 Katori Hall, reviewing for the Boston Globe, noted the authenticity lent by the inclusion of many black-and-white photographs, yellowed wills, and family letters.

 Red River (2006)

 Following the publication of Cane River, Tademy wrote her second book, Red River.
 The book is set in Colfax, Louisiana, and discusses the Colfax massacre.
-The book begins with the massacre at Colfax, where approximately 150 slaves were killed by white individuals.
+The book begins with the massacre at Colfax, where approximately 150 black men were killed by white individuals.
 The book explores the effects of the white supremacy on the black community during that era.